microsoft/onnxruntime/docs/tutorials/mobile-web/web.md

 ---
 title: Deploy on web
+description: Classify images in a NextJS web application built from a GitHub template repo
 parent: Tutorials
 has_children: false
-nav_order: 7
+nav_order: 3
 ---

-# Classify images in a web application
+# Classify images in a web application with ONNX Runtime Web
 {: .no_toc }

 In this tutorial we will use a GitHub repository template to build an image classification web app using ONNX Runtime web.
 We will do the inference in JavaScript on the browser for a computer vision model.

 One of the hardest parts when deploying and inferencing in languages that are not commonly used for data science is figuring out how to do the data processing and inferencing.
 We have done all the hard work for you with [this template](https://github.com/microsoft/onnxruntime-nextjs-template)!

 Below is what the site looks like from the template.
 It is looping through a list of example images, calling the inference session with a SqueezeNet model, then returning the score and label from inference.

 Example template output:

 <img src="../../images/ort-web-demo.gif" width="100%" height="100%" alt="Image of browser inferencing on sample images."/>

 ## Contents
 {: .no_toc }